Fatdevil/GolfIQ-YOLO/docs/coach_learning.md

   * Rolling adherence and adoption scores.
   * Rolling strokes-gained lifts per focus.
   * Risk preference and advice tone/verbosity hints.
-* Opt-in status for coach learning is stored separately under `coach.profile.privacy`.
+* Opt-in status for coach learning is stored separately under `privacy.coachLearning.optIn` (with a legacy read of `coach.profile.privacy` for older builds).
 * Persistence uses `shared/core/pstore.ts` which dynamically selects AsyncStorage (React Native), falling back to `localStorage` or in-memory storage on the web/Node.